mbunchsy/conversational_bot_api/README.md

 ## 📌 Overview

-This project is a conversational API system developed using Django and PostgreSQL, designed as a technical assignment for a senior AI engineer role.
+This project is a conversational API system developed using Django and PostgreSQL, designed as a technical assignment for a AI engineer role.
 It supports:
 • Multi-turn conversations
 • System prompts
 • Audio and text input